erfangc/java-assignment/OVERVIEW.md

 # Background
-This is a short code assignment that involves setting up a simple REST service that perform simple CRUD operations on stocks in hypothetical portfolio(s).
-Clients of the REST API should be able to create new stock portfolios and add stock investments into these portfolios
+This is a short coding assignment that involves setting up a simple REST service that perform basic CRUD operations on stock positions in hypothetical trading portfolio(s)

+Clients of the REST API should be able to create new stock portfolios and add stock investments (called positions) into these portfolios

-As a bonus, provide a route where the user can see the total value of their stock holdings across all portfolios
+As a bonus, provide a API endpoint that shows the total value of stock positions in a given portfolio

-*note* the data model is such that a Portfolio contains 0, 1 or multiple stock positions.
+*note* the data model is such that a `Portfolio` contains 0, 1 or multiple `Stock` positions.
 A stock position have a `ticker` (the identifier), and a `market value` (how much in US dollar does one own of the stock)

 In other words - the core data model is such that: